 Index Exchange publishers can measure for themselves the impact of enabling RTI.
 In testing, preloading and the presence-based design has not resulted in any demonstrable impact to publisher revenue and bidding activity.
 Of course, all publisher implementations are unique, and if a publisher wants to check the impact of enabling RTI, they can do so in two locations:

-- For Wrapper Timeout Data: To review timeout data related to adapters within the Header Tag Wrapper, users can review the Wrapper Pulse data located within the IX app or within a publisher's IX Domo environment.
+- For IX Library Timeout Data: To review timeout data related to adapters within the IX Library, users can review the Library Pulse data located within the IX app or within a publisher's IX Domo environment.